MicrosoftDocs/power-automate-docs/articles/ui-flows/monitor.md

 # Monitor desktop flows all up analytics in Power Platform Admin Center and CoE Starter kit

-As an admin or CoE (Center of Exerllence) team, there are 2 ways you can monitor the analytics for all the UI flows in your environment.
+As an admin or CoE (Center of Excellence) team, there are 2 ways you can monitor the analytics for all the desktop flows in your environment.

 1. The most easy and straightforward way is to visit PPAC [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/analytics/flow)
 This feature is out of box, no installation required, and avaiable for everyone who has environment admin access.